MicroSaaSFactory

 Read this first

-This Help tab is the public operating map: confirm the supported entry path, preserve founder identity, and treat staged states as recovery instructions.
+This Help tab is the public operating map: confirm the validation-first path, preserve founder identity, and keep recovery instructions easy to find.

 Quick start